parkervg/blendsql/README.md

 pip install blendsql
 ```

+### ✨ News
+- (10/15/24) As of version 0.0.27, there is a new pattern for defining + retrieving few-shot prompts; check out [Few-Shot Prompting](#few-shot-prompting) in the README for more info
+- (10/15/24) Check out [Some Cool Things by Example](https://parkervg.github.io/blendsql/by-example/) for some recent syntax updates!

 BlendSQL is a *superset of SQLite* for problem decomposition and hybrid question-answering with LLMs.

 As a result, we can *Blend* together...